-Investment property owners will continue to be able to defer capital gains taxes using 1031 tax-deferred exchanges, which have been in the tax code since 1921.
+Investment property owners are able to defer capital gains taxes using 1031 tax-deferred exchanges, which have been in the tax code since 1921.
 No new restrictions on 1031 exchanges of real property were made in the 2018 tax law.
-However, the tax law repeals 1031 exchanges for all other types of property that are not real property.
+However, the tax 2018 law repealed 1031 exchanges for all other types of property that are not real property.

 What is a 1031 Exchange?

 A 1031 Exchange is a transaction in which a taxpayer is allowed to exchange one investment property for another (like-kind), and deferring the tax consequence of a sale.
 To be considered “like-kind” the property must be in the same nature and character, even if they differ in grade or quality.
 The transaction is authorized by Section 1031 of the IRS Code.
 IRC Section 1031 allows an investor to postpone paying tax on the gain if they reinvest the proceeds in similar property, as part of a qualifying like-kind exchange.

 Timelines for a 1031 Exchange

 While a like-kind exchange does not have to be a simultaneous swap of properties, the investor must meet two time limits or the entire gain will be taxable.
-These limits cannot be extended for any circumstance or hardship except in the case of presidentially declared disasters.
+These limits cannot be extended for any circumstance or hardship except in the case of presidential declared disasters.
 The investor must follow the strict 45/ 180-day guidelines for an exchange.